bwebster/resources/manager-readme.md

 # Manager README

+## My Goal
+As a Director of Enginering at Kapost, my job is to

+- Build good relationship with each member of my team(s)
+- Provide context and priority
+- Remove roadblocks so that you can do your best work

 ## What I Value
 **Honesty** - I will be honest with you, and I expect the same.
 Dishonestly will quickly erode our trust.